watspeed/systems-platform-security/lab1/lab1-guide.md

 to make the connection,
 which can be found in the `Environment` tab on the lab manual page.

-## Step 1: update the installed packages
+## Step 1: Update the installed packages

-Once you established a connection to the cloud machine, run the following commands in the terminal:
+Once you've established a connection to the cloud machine, run the following commands in the terminal:

 ```bash